syseleven/grav-docs-metakube/pages/04.tutorials/23.use-external-dns/default.en.md

 For easy deployment use our fully managed [External DNS Add-on](https://docs.syseleven.de/metakube/de/addons/metakube-external-dns)

-For manual deployment copy the following text block into the file `values.yaml`.
+For manual deployment of ExternalDNS copy the following text block into the file `values.yaml`.
 We need this file to pass our DNS configuration to the helm chart.
 Please make sure to check all of the fields with the place holder "changeme".
 You will need to add your OpenStack credentials.

 ```yaml
 ## Use Syseleven hosted image for designate to work properly until upstream PR for record update bug (https://github.com/kubernetes-incubator/external-dns/pull/1136)